trcameron/FPML/README.md

 ![alt text](tests/figures/methods.png?raw=true)

 As can be seen from the graph above, all three modifications are comparable until the last two degrees tested.
 In these cases Seq.
-Lag. is failing to meet the stopping criterion for each root, so the backward error and condition are never recorded

-all three modifications are comparable with respect to both time and accuracy.
-However, a careful eye will note that the time elapsed for Seq.
-Lag. is growing faster than the other methods.
-Indeed, the Seq.
-Lag. algorithm requires an increasing number of iterations as the degree of the polynomial grows.
-This combined Seq.
-Lag. not being parallelizable is our motivation for using the Con.
+Lag. is failing to meet the stopping criterion for each root, so the maximum backward error and condition number are much higher than the rest.
+In fact, we've observed that Seq.
+Lag. requires an increasing number of iterations as the degree of the polynomial grows.
+This, combined with Seq.
+Lag. not being parallelizable, is our motivation for using the Con.
 Lag. modification.
 ### Convergence
 Three special polynomials are used to test the theoretical convergence properties of FPML.
 The first polynomial is <img src="https://latex.codecogs.com/svg.latex?\Large&space;z^{5}-1" title="\Large z^{5}-1" />, the second is the degree 10 Chebyshev polynomial, and the third polynomial is <img src="https://latex.codecogs.com/svg.latex?\Large&space;z^{20}+z^{19}+\cdots+z+1">.
 The error is measured as the maximum relative forward error.
 For each polynomial, the error after each iteration is recorded in the table below.
 The column Error-1 corresponds to the error in the roots approximations for the first polynomial, Error-2 for the second polynomial, and Error-3 for the third polynomial.